How much does it cost to go to William & Mary?

 How Fast Are College Costs Rising?

-Over a period of six years, the average net price paid by all freshmen at College of William and Mary has increased by an average of 8.3% per year.
+Over a period of six years, the average net price paid by all freshmen at William & Mary has increased by an average of 8.3% per year.

 Comparing William & Mary Net Price to All Schools